 Back up your data and synchronize PCs, Macs, servers, notebooks, and online storage space.

 You can set up as many different jobs as you need and run them manually or using the scheduler.
 Syncovery works with local hard drives, network drives and any other mounted volumes.
-In addition, it comes with support for FTP, SSH, HTTP, WebDAV, Amazon S3, and Google Docs.
+In addition, it comes with support for FTP, FAQ SSH, HTTP, WebDAV, Amazon S3, and Google Docs.
 You can use ZIP compression and data encryption.
 On Windows, the scheduler can run as a service – without users having to log on.
 There are powerful synchronization modes, including Standard Copying, Exact Mirror, and SmartTracking.

 Syncovery features a carefully designed GUI to make it an extremely versatile synchronizing and backup tool.
 The wealth of features fulfills all requirements that users typically have, while still being easy to use.